Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 Cornish Walks was designed as a website for people interested in outdoors walking to find and follow user input walking routes.
 Equally, users may input and store their own walking routes for others to read and follow.
 This site is tailored to walkers as many sites are, but was also meant to be focussed on more locally known walks and routes which may not be known to more commercial websites.

+### Business Goals:
+Cornish walks as a company website is based on the collection of users and sharing of information:
+* Registering users for a returning viewer baser.
+* User's adding walks to grow content and encourage site traffic.
+* Eventually add in some form of monetization or revenue such as advertisements, endorsements or subscriptions.
+* Encourage a healthy activity for users in a safe environment.

+### User Goals:
+Users are the primary goal and content of this website so their goals must align with the core concepts of designing and implementing any service offered on this project:
+* Find walks in their local area.
+* Find trips or walks for a holiday.
+* Undertake walks they like the look of.
+* Bookmark and retry walks they have enjoyed.
+* Add personal experiences and walks to share with others.

 ### User Stories
 1. As a user I want to be able to search for local walks in a desired area.
 2. As a user, I want to have the option to log in and add my own walks/routes